thomlake/NeuralNets.jl/README.md

 ## Backpropagation Technique
 The overall technique for automating backpropagation is essentially the same stack based approach employed by Andrej Karpathy's [recurrentjs](https://github.com/karpathy/recurrentjs).
 As computation occurs, NeuralNets.jl tracks the application of known operators.
 The operator then internally handles how its application changes backpropagation by pushing functions onto a backpropagation stack.

-### Footnotes
-<a name="interesting-models">1</a>: Models beyond purely feedforward neural networks and slight elaborations on Elman style recurrent neural networks.
-There are many (probably better) tools for working with such models.